aqib1/Revolut_Task/README.md

 on runtime to fetch those dependencies.

-Application starts a jetty server on localhost port 4567.In memory hashmap based data structure initialized with some sample user and account data to play around with.
+Application starts a jetty server on localhost port 4567.I am using port method to set port to 8080.Developer can update port according.In memory hashmap based data structure initialized with some sample user, account, and transaction data to play around with.

 Few example calls are given below.
-* localhost:4567/user/1
+* localhost:8080/user/u1
-* localhost:4567/user/2
+* localhost:8080/user/u2
-* localhost:4567/account/1
+* localhost:8080/account/a1
-* localhost:4567/account/2
+* localhost:8080/account/a2

-#### Money Transfer "POST" request

-localhost:4567/moneytransfer?fromAccountId=1&toAccountId=2&amountToTransfer=20

 ### Testing
 TDD and BDD practice has been followed in developing the API in following